CASTGroup/ev-outlook-plugin-github/README.md

 21/08/2017
-added buttons for upload files in default folder and in last used folder. added settings section. layout changed and other minor chages
+We have added some feature to the original version:
+* Default Folder: in every client you can specify a default save folder
+* Last used Folder: you can save in the last used folder
+* Settings.
+It's now possible to specify different icons and images.
+It's also possibile to specify which save option the user can see.

+Under this line the original Eisenvault's Readme.md

 --

 Microsoft Outlook Plugin for Alfresco 5.2 from EisenVault.
 This allows one-way communication - i.e. saving of emails and attachments from Outlook to Alfresco.
 It has been tested with Outlook 2010, 2013 and 2016 on Windows 7, 8.1 and 10.